-In fifth grade, a researcher at a local university intereviewed Tucker.
-The researcher, who was studying children with high-functioning autism, contacted me to see if I thought Tucker would be a good candidate.
+In fifth grade, a researcher at a local university interviewed Tucker.
+The researcher, who was studying children with autism, contacted me to see if I thought Tucker would be a good candidate.
 I replied with an emphatic yes.
 Tucker is his own best advocate; he’s an advocate for other children on the spectrum.

 Since he’s a minor, I stayed for the interview.
 What a phenomenal experience — to hear your child accurately describe his difficulty with peer relationships is amazing and heartbreaking.

 The researcher began by getting to know Tucker.
-About 15 minutes in he began asking the questions.
+About 15 minutes in, he began asking the questions.